hphelion/documentation/cli.unix.2.compute.md

 ---
 # UNIX CLI Compute Examples

-This page gives you a few examples of how to perform various compute tasks using the HP Cloud service from the UNIX command line interface (CLI).
-This page provides examples for the following command types:
+This page addresses perfoming compute tasks using HP Cloud with examples for the following command types:

 * [Flavor Commands](#FlavorCommands)
 * [Image Commands](#ImageCommands)
 * [Key Pair Commands](#KeypairCommands)
 * [Server Commands](#ServerCommands)

-Some advanced compute features are documented in these articles:
+Get detailed help for any command or task by running:

+    $ hpcloud help <TASK>

+See the following for compute service how-tos [Using the compute service](/compute/using/) page.

+See the following articles for advanced compute features:

 * [User Data aka Cloud Init](/cli/unix/articles/userdata)
 * [Creating Servers with Personality](/cli/unix/articles/personality)
 * [Accessing Servers with Managed Keypairs](/cli/unix/articles/managedkeypairs)

-You can also find some good how-tos for the compute service on the [Using the compute service](/compute/using/) page.
-And remember that you can get detailed help for any command or task with the following command:

-    $ hpcloud help <TASK>

 ##Flavor Commands## {#FlavorCommands}

-To list available flavors:
+To list available flavors, run:

     $ hpcloud flavors
       +-----+---------+-------+------+